-When you have a child that eats only a very limited range of foods, it can be very, very stressful.
+When you have a child that eats only a very limited range of foods, it can be very, very stressful as a parent.
 Especially if that range of foods seems to be shrinking by the day.
 Mealtimes can become torture and you may spend all your time cooking things that end up in the bin.
 The trouble with children that won’t eat is that you simply cannot force them.
 You can take a horse to water but you can’t make it drink.
 You can’t force a child to eat so trying will just cause stress and tears.
 I have two children, one whom went through the fussy toddler stage and took a bit longer than usual to come out of the other side of it.
 The other one who had (and still has to some extent) a significantly restricted diet.
 Here’s why I take a relaxed approach to fussy eating and how I do it.

 Stress Doesn’t Help anyone